hrax/now-eslint/README.md

 To be able to execute a scan you will need to create a profile for your ServiceNow instance.
 This will create a new directory named `.now-eslint-profiles` in your home directory where all profiles will be stored.

+Let's name this profile `quickstart`.

 ```
 now-eslint profile quickstart
 ```

-This will prompt you to provide URL to your ServiceNow instance, username and password that will be used to connect.
+This will prompt you to provide URL to your ServiceNow instance, username and password that will be used to connect and if needed you will be able to enter proxy connection URL.
 See [Required instance access rights](#required-instance-access-rights) for more details.

 After that the command will try to test the connection to your instance and will download the basic configuration of the tables that will be eventually scanned - all tables that contain a field of type `script`, `script_plain` or `script_server`.